Nav-one/dzScript/README.md

 Do NOT Download the latest installer and binaries from the [Releases page](https://github.com/Nav-one/dzScript/releases) !

 I am not sure if this even works yet.

+## Notes

+You'll have to open the script as an Administrator and create some actions with Task Scheduler for this to work.
+If you look at the code you could probably figure it out, i'll write the tutorial tomorrow or something.